 The high carbs, very high sodium and lower protein in the meatless products are minor differences.
 For low carb dieters (Atkins, HCG, Keto etc) the beef burger is the only product with 0 carbs.
 Here is a comparison of the nutrition for these products:

 2. Differences: Many Added Chemicals in New Plant Based Meatless Burgers:

 Plant based meatless burger are among the most processed food product you can eat.
 Recent studies reveal weight gain when eating processed foods as compared to fresh foods.
 In an attempt to mimic red meat, numerous additives have been incorporated.
 Soy and wheat (common food allergens) are the major components of the Impossible burger.
 Coconut oil, sunflower oil, potato protein, soy leghemoglobin (used to achieve the red meat look, aroma and taste), yeast, konjac gum, xanthan gum, zinc and an impressive number of B vitamins have been added.
 The soy leghemoglobin may be the most controversial additive because of its man made origin.
 In long term rat studies it appears safe.
 Long term usage at high levels is unknown for humans.
-Dr. Frank Hu from the Harvard Department of Nutrition wrote in October 2019, that there is no evidence to substantiate that the nutrient differences between plant based burgers and meat burger pose any health benefits or dangers with current knowledge.
+The Harvard Department of Nutrition wrote in October 2019, that there is no evidence to substantiate that the nutrient differences between plant based burgers and meat burger pose any health benefits or dangers with current knowledge.

 Plant-Based Meatless Burgers offer Benefits to Vegetarians, but Not to Those Seeking Weight Loss: